cobra91/TelegramCSharpForward/README.md

 This has been designed to be able to correct the price differences between Axitrader and Vantage / FXCM brokers but in the end it is a simple "CalculOffset (...)" function that you can delete if you are not interested.

-The message history is logged in a database (SQLite) in order to be able to manage the Response functionalities because it seems to me that we cannot retrieve the history of a channel for which you are not the administrator.

 :star2: If you :heart: library, please star it! :star2:

 # Table of contents